About Us: Staff Biographies

 Anthony Stewart, Historic Preservation and Central District Planner

 Anthony Stewart is a Preservation Planner for the Commission for Historical and Architectural Preservation.
 Prior to joining CHAP, Anthony worked as a project designer for several local architecture firms specializing in residential housing, senior living, and commercial buildings.
 Anthony graduated with his Bachelor of Science in Graphic Communications with a concentration in Architecture from North Carolina A&T. He then went on to get his Master of Architecture degree from Morgan State University.
 In Anthony’s spare time he enjoys playing video games and spending time with his wife and their puppy.

 Sara Paranilam, Division Chief

-Sara Paranilam has nearly twenty years of community and comprehensive planning experience.
-As a veteran within the Planning Department, she has developed many neighborhood master plans and launched new planning programs.
-She has also managed the City's billion dollar Capital Improvement Program and the Department’s data and mapping services.
+Sara Paranilam has more than twenty years of community and comprehensive planning experience.
+As a veteran within the Planning Department, she has developed many neighborhood master plans and launched new planning efforts.
+She oversees the City's billion-dollar Capital Improvement Program and the Department’s data and mapping services.